Somalia

 Advocacy

-• Demand that all parties fully uphold their obligations under IHL and IHRL, immediately cease all grave violations against children, and release all children within their ranks and hand them over to civilian child protection actors;
+• Demand that all parties fully uphold their obligations under international humanitarian law (IHL) and human rights law (IHRL), immediately cease all grave violations against children, and release all children within their ranks and hand them over to civilian child protection actors; call on the Federal Government of Somalia to strengthen accountability for all grave violations committed against children;

 • Urge the Federal Government to fully implement its 2012 action plans on recruitment and use and killing and maiming, as well as its 2019 roadmap; to swiftly engage with the UN to strengthen its commitments to end and prevent rape and other forms of sexual violence against children; and to consistently apply the 2014 Standard Operating Procedures for the reception and handover of children separated from armed groups to civilian child protection actors; and to swiftly implement the age verification guidelines and its standardized checklist endorsed by the Federal Government in July 2023;

-• Emphasize the need to allocate and swiftly deploy sufficient resources to allow UNSOM to fully deliver on its child protection mandate; and underline the need to prioritize child protection during ongoing and future military operations in Somalia in light of the phased drawdown of ATMIS.
+• Emphasize the need to maintain resources to allow UNSOM to fully deliver on its mandated responsibilities including those related to child protection and monitoring and reporting on grave violations against children; underline the need to prioritize measures to address conflict-related impact on children during ongoing and future military operations in Somalia in light of the phased drawdown of ATMIS, and reiterate that joint commitments on CAAC are important mitigation measures for UN support to non-UN security forces per the UN Human Rights Due Diligence Policy.

 THE UNITED KINGDOM IS THE SECURITY COUNCIL PENHOLDER ON SOMALIA.